 Can You Get A Home Equity Loan Without An Appraisal?

-Rocket Mortgage and most lenders require an appraisal to get a home equity loan.
+Most lenders require an appraisal to get a home equity loan.
 There may be circumstances in which the loan is small enough and a lender you have a preexisting relationship with could possibly approve a home equity loan without doing an appraisal, but know that the amount you can borrow may be strictly limited.

 Alternative No-Appraisal Financing Options